Radosław Sikorski: Ukraine

 As Poland's Minister of Foreign Affairs, Sikorski was a strong supporter of closer ties with the EU's Eastern Neighbors.
 He opted for the integration of those countries into European structures, advocated anchoring Ukraine within the European Union and called for economic changes in Belarus.
 Sikorski was the main architect, along with his Swedish counterpart and friend Carl Bildt, of the eastern policy of the EU – which came to be called the Eastern Partnership.
 Sikorski was also a supporter of the opening of EU borders to Ukraine and the Russian exclave of Kaliningrad by means of Local Border Traffic (LBT) agreements.
 Thanks to those agreements, citizens of neighbouring regions may travel visa-free in Poland.
 The agreement with Russia was signed by Sikorski and the Foreign Minister of Russia, Sergey Lavrov, on 14 December 2011.
 It entered into force in July 2012 and has been kept in place despite worsening of relations in other areas.

-On 19 February 2014, Sikorski was requested by the High Representative of the Union for Foreign Affairs and Security Policy (HRUFASP), Catherine Ashton, to begin a diplomatic mission in Kyiv.
-On 16 July, shortly after publicly accusing Russia of strengthening support for separatist rebels in Ukraine and a Ukrainian military transport plane shootdown, and shortly before an EU summit on whether to impose sanctions on Russia, Sikorski flew to Kyiv to meet with Ukraine's Foreign Minister, Pavlo Klimkin.
-Sikorski was the leading European politician during the Maidan crisis in February 2014, which was sparked by refusal of signing the EU-Ukraine Association Agreement by since-deposed Ukrainian president Viktor Yanukovich.

-On 19 February 2014, Sikorski and HRUFASP Ashton launched a diplomatic mission in Kyiv.
-It resulted in the signing, on 21 February by Sikorski, Ukrainian President Viktor Yanukovich and opposition leaders Vitaly Klitchko, Arseniy Yatsenyuk, and Oleg Tyagnibok as well as the Foreign Ministers of France and Germany an agreement to constitutional rule and promote peaceful reforms in Ukraine.
-Following speeches by Sikorski and Frank-Walter Steinmeier the agreement was approved by the Maidan Rada with a vote of 35:2.
-The next day, Yanukovich fled Kyiv.

-In May 2014 after the events of the Euromaidan, Sikorski labeled pro-Russian separatists as "terrorists".
-He also said: "Remember that on that Russian-Ukrainian border, people's identities are not as strong as we are used to in Europe. ...
-They reflect Ukraine's failure over the last 20 years and Ukraine's stagnant standards of living.
-You know, when you are a Ukrainian miner or soldier, and you earn half or a third of what your colleagues just across the border in Russia earn, that questions your identity."

-On 16 July 2014, shortly after publicly accusing Russia of supporting for separatist rebels in Ukraine, and shortly before an EU summit on whether to impose sanctions on Russia, Sikorski flew to Kyiv to meet with Ukraine's Foreign Minister, Pavlo Klimkin, where he argued that sanctions should be imposed on Russia.
+Sikorski took on a leading role as European politician during the Maidan crisis in February 2014, which was sparked by refusal of signing the EU-Ukraine Association Agreement by since-deposed Ukrainian president Viktor Yanukovich.
+After the events of the Euromaidan in May 2014, Sikorski labeled pro-Russian separatists as "terrorists".
+On 16 July, shortly after publicly accusing Russia of supporting for separatist rebels in Ukraine, as well as before an EU summit on whether to impose sanctions on Russia, Sikorski flew to Kyiv to meet with Ukraine's Foreign Minister, Pavlo Klimkin, where he argued that sanctions should be imposed on Russia.